 \subsection{Unit conversions and bandpass corrections}

-In the milimetre wavelength domain, two different units are often used.
-While for studies of Galactic emission or extragalactic sources, Janskies ($Jy$) are used, $K_{CMB}$ is the natural unit for CMB.
-Transforming $Jy$ to $K_{CMB}$ is not only a unit conversion but also requires a colour correction (to account for the different spectral energy distribution that is implicitly assumed in the two units).
+In the mm wavelength domain, two different units are often used.
+While for studies of Galactic emission or extragalactic sources, the unit is Jansky ($Jy$), $K_{CMB}$ is the natural unit for CMB.
+Transforming $Jy$ into $K_{CMB}$ is not only a unit conversion, but also requires a colour correction (to account for the different spectral energy distribution that is implicitly assumed in the two units).
 This transformation is detailed in Appendix\,\ref{CC_UC}.
 The conversion factors that are given in Tables\,\ref{table:Cell_space} and \,\ref{table:Cell_ground} assume a square bandpass, with a $\delta \nu$ and a central frequency $\nu$ given in the tables.
-Colour corrections are not computed for each experiment as it requires to know precisely the bandpasses (e.g. for \textit{Planck}, assuming a square bandpass rather than the true bandpass leads to error in the colour corrections that are of the same order of the correction).
-Consequently all the numbers given in the Tables in $Jy$ are given for the true spectra (but $\sigma_{inst}$ and $\sigma_{CMB}$ which are given for the convention $\nu I \nu=$constant, using the square bandpasses).
+Colour corrections are not computed for each experiment as it requires precisely knowing the bandpasses (e.g. for \textit{Planck}, assuming a square bandpass rather than the true bandpass leads to error in the colour corrections that are of the same order as the correction).
+Consequently, all the numbers given in the tables in $Jy$ are given for the true spectra (but $\sigma_{inst}$ and $\sigma_{CMB}$ , which are given for the convention $\nu I \nu=$constant, use the square bandpasses).

 For current experiments with known bandpass, accurate unit conversions are given in Appendix\,\ref{CC_UC}.
-Also for current experiments, comparison of foreground levels (CIB and SZ especially) necessitate their extrapolation between nearby frequencies of different experiments.
+For current experiments, a comparison of foreground levels (CIB and SZ especially) also necessitates their extrapolation between nearby frequencies of different experiments.
 To this end, useful conversion factors are given in Appendix\,\ref{CC_UC}.